Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 ```

-Lets visualize the same information in an ionteractive form.
+Lets visualize the same information in an interactive form.

 > v.
 Generate a HTML report to visualize Kraken report using Krona